-Student will utilize what they learn in this unit to choreograph and perform as small piece for their peers.
+Students will utilize what they learn in this unit to choreograph a small piece to perform and teach to their peers.

-Students will create and perform, for the class, a short piece of choreography using a poem to help inspire movement.
+Students will create and perform, for the class, a piece of choreography using a poem to help inspire movement.
 Students will be given a modern choreographer and create a mini biography poster which includes pictures and descriptions.

-Unit 4: Hip Hop
+Unit 4: Advance Hip Hip

-Note: All units include historical and cultural context as well as the development of proper alignment and technique in each genre.
+Note: All units include historical and cultural context (Standard 3) as well as the development of proper alignment and technique in each genre.